 - Tremolo picking on stringed instruments (rapid reiteration).

 - Riding a volume control up and down.

-A note for guitarists: The “tremolo arm” (aka whammy bar) on a guitar actually designed to provide an effect similar to vibrato (called a glissando, since it’s smooth and is not linked to time), not tremolo.
+A note for guitarists: The “tremolo arm” (aka whammy bar) on a guitar is actually designed to provide an effect similar to vibrato (called a glissando, since it's smooth and is not linked to time), not tremolo.

 What is vibrato?
-Vibrato is defined as a fast but slight up-and-down, variation in pitch.
+Vibrato is defined as a fast but slight up-and-down variation in pitch.
 Vibrato is used in signing and in instruments to add character and improve tone.

 Why is vibrato a modulation effect?
 Vibrato is a pitch modulation effect because the delay time parameter of the delay line is modulated via an LFO.
 As the delay time is modulated, the audio is time-compressed and time-expanded in real-time, producing a variation in perceived pitch.

 Vibrato effects units utilize modulation in an attempt to mimic the natural vibrato of vocals and stringed instruments.

 This modulation effect modulates the pitch of the signal.